Product

 What is Quinoa?

-• White Quinoa: The most common variety, prized for its mild taste and fluffy texture, ideal for both sweet and savory applications.
+• White Quinoa: This is the most common type.
+It has a mild taste and soft texture.
+It works well in both sweet and savory dishes.

-• Quinoa Flour: Finely milled quinoa used in gluten-free baking, pasta production, and as a protein-boosting flour alternative.
+• Quinoa Flour: This is finely ground quinoa.
+It is used for gluten-free baking, making pasta, and as a protein-boosting flour.

 Producing Countries

-• Peru: The leading global producer, exporting high-quality white, red, and black quinoa for international markets.
+• Peru: As the leading producer, Peru exports a lot of high-quality white, red, and black quinoa around the world.

-• Bolivia: Known for its organic and traditional quinoa varieties, Bolivia is a major supplier to North America and Europe.
+• Bolivia: Known for its organic and traditional quinoa, Bolivia supplies many products to North America and Europe.

-• United States: Quinoa cultivation has expanded in states like Colorado and California to meet local demand.
+• United States: Quinoa farming has increased in states like Colorado and California to meet local demand.

-• Canada and India: Emerging producers responding to the global rise in demand for ancient grains.
+• Canada and India: These new players are entering quinoa production to meet the rising global interest in ancient grains.

 Bulk Quinoa